KCRO: History

-KOWH played an important role in U.S. radio history.
-In the late 1950s, the station became what many consider the first Top 40 station.
+KOWH played an important role in U.S. radio programming history.
+In May 1952, the station became what is considered the first Top 40 station.
 It was owned and operated by radio pioneer Todd Storz, who crafted a radio format that played the top hits every couple of hours, using high-energy disc jockeys, aimed at young listeners.
-KOWH's success helped lead to Top 40 stations being established across the country.
+KOWH's success encouraged the spread of Top 40 stations across the country.

 As contemporary music listening switched to the FM band, KOWH carried a country music format, and later an urban adult contemporary format.
-It became a Christian radio station in September 1979, and changed its call sign to KCRO.
+On the first day of 1960, the station's call sign was changed to KMEO, which was switched to KOZN in 1968, then back to KOWH in 1971.
+In April 1979, KOWH became a Christian radio station, and changed its call sign to KCRO in August of that year.

 In 2005, the station was bought for $3.1 million by the Salem Media Group.

 In July 2018, Hickory Radio agreed to purchase KCRO, co-owned talk radio station KOTK, and two translators from Salem Media.
 The purchase was consummated on October 31, 2018, at a price of $1.375 million.